jsm8989/vesicles_iii/lab_notes.md

   - Required a phase correction of ~1.43 to avoid double images on the bidirectional scan (and it is unclear whether this made much qualitative difference to the images)
   - Changing input laser power didn't do much, nor did changing the PMT range (it seems as long as the peak and a decent bit up to FWHM is covered that will do)
   - took ~0.5GB data (most of which will not be useful), saved in D: and E: under "jsm89_temp_for_transfer" (can only save locally today as IT needs to reconnect it to the network)
+- Also considered imaging in BF.
+Need to ask Jurij for account on that computer.
+Also need to go through changing the cameras with Guil (and why we have to do this...)